-We are already at Christmas Eve and plans that I had to bake or buy or clean haven’t all been finished.
+We are already nearing Christmas Eve and plans that I had to bake or buy or clean haven’t all been finished.
 There are gifts I wanted to purchase or send that didn’t happen.
 There are cookies I hoped to bake that I didn’t get too and areas I wanted to tidy at home that I didn’t even get close to doing.

 I’m choosing to remember today to choose the better thing that Mary choose, and that was worship.
 I’m choosing today to sit at the feet of my Lord and worship.

 I’m choosing today to serve with a heart of love and thanks for the family the Lord has gifted me with.